BY Vince Cooper

 Denis nets for Manchester City

-And to make the abandonment even worse on a personal level, the six-timer was removed from the record books, bringing an unprecedented number of goals in England’s premier knockout competition of 47 down to 41, a record that stood until finally broken by Ian Rush more than 20 years later.
+And to ultimately make the abandonment even worse on a personal level, the six-timer was removed from the record books, bringing an unprecedented number of goals in England’s premier knockout competition of 47 down to 41, a record that stood until finally broken by Ian Rush more than 20 years later.

 In the summer of 1961 Law followed the path of John Charles, Eddie Firmani and Gerry Hitchens, signing for Torino for £110,000.
 He was joined at his new club by Joe Baker from Hibernian but there were troubles before he even arrived in Italy.
 Fellow Serie A club Inter trying to block the move to Turin, claiming he had already signed a pre-contract agreement with them.
 He was candid about the main reason behind the move saying; “I must look to the future and the opportunity to play in Italy will be a big financial help”.

-With Torino teammate Joe Baker
+With Torino teammate Joe Baker after the car crash involving the pair

 Law found both the Italian lifestyle and the style of football in the country difficult to handle.
 And things got worse when, alongside Baker, he was involved in a car crash in February 1962.
-His teammate, who was driving got the worst of the crash and Law – a passenger long with his brother Joe who was visiting the pair- missed little time.
-In fact, he finished the season as the team’s top scorer alongside Carlo Crippa.
+His teammate, who was driving got the worst of the crash and Law – a passenger along with his brother Joe who was visiting the pair- missed little time.
+In fact, he finished the season as the team’s joint top scorer alongside Carlo Crippa.

 Table-Tennis action with Scotland teammate Jimmy Johnstone